nicumicle/simple-jwt-login/simple-jwt-login/README.md

 The [Changelog](https://github.com/nicumicle/simple-jwt-login/blob/master/Changelog.md) can be found in the GitHub repository [https://github.com/nicumicle/simple-jwt-login](https://github.com/nicumicle/simple-jwt-login).

 Also,  here you can find the beta version of the plugin, before it is released

+= 3.4.9 (04 Dec 2022) =
+- Add Strength indicator for JWT decryption key
+- Allow setting custom length for random password.
+The default is 10 characters.
+- Allow sending base_64 encoded `password` and `passhash` on the `/auth` endpoint
+- Fix issue with `includeRequestParameters` that has been building incorrect URLs
+- Add query parameters filter on autologin redirect
+- Add the `simple_jwt_login_before_endpoint` hook before all simple-jwt-login routes are initialized

 = 3.4.8 (04 Nov 2022) =
 - Add filter to allow the change for authentication payload